Razvyyh/TelegramBot/README.md

 ## 🎯〢 Future features

 - Chat to speak with Bot owner.
+- A module to avoid FloodWait errors.
+- Docker support.
 - Logs and more!

 ## ➕〢 Extension of functionality